jaiden2013yt/TechxtEdit/README.md

 - ~~export save~~ ~~and import save~~
 - ASSINATE SERVICE WORKER BUTTON, AND A DISABLE CHECKBOX
 - ~~flip option in the replace text thing :3~~ I need to make the css better
-- reset settings button
+- reset settings button                                   \*
-- automatic size for html preview option
+- automatic size for html preview option                  \*
+- make it so multiple files cant have the save name       \*
+- file reordering                                         \*
 - i will add more later